Thermoplastic Striping Services

 Thermoplastic pavement striping has dominated the road marking industry for decades.
 It is extremely durable, long-lasting, and reflective.
 It is the product of choice for almost every municipality in the United States.
 Thermoplastic striping will outlast traditional DOT paint by years, making it a very cost-effective road marking solution.

 How thermoplastic works and how it bonds to surfaces.
 By understanding how this product works it will help you in determining if thermoplastic will meet your needs and perform as expected.
 It will also help you to understand why the steps taken during installation are necessary.

-By definition, thermoplastic is a plastic that when hot turns into a liquid and when cool hardens into a solid.
+Thermoplastic is a plastic that when hot turns into a liquid and when cool hardens into a solid.
 It has a multitude of applications because of this characteristic.
-In general, the majority of preformed thermoplastics as well as regular thermoplastics are made up of Alkyd Resins, Polymers, Fillers, Glass Beads for reflectivity and Pigments for color.
+In general, the majority of preformed thermoplastics, as well as regular thermoplastics, are made up of Alkyd Resins, Polymers, Fillers, Glass Beads for reflectivity, and Pigments for color.
 The main ingredient is the Alkyd Resin.
-The other ingredients add desirable characteristics to the product such as wear resistance, reflectivity and color.
+The other ingredients add desirable characteristics to the product such as wear resistance, reflectivity, and color.

 Premark on Asphalt

 On asphalt, Premark becomes a hot liquid when heated to around 300 degrees.
 Since the bitumen in asphalt has a similar melt point the two materials tend to melt together.
 Premark also conforms to every nook and crevice and creates a mechanical bond as well. (see diagram above)